-APM Description Justification Number BIO-AVI-4 Golden Eagle Avoid and minimize impacts.
-All project activities located within areas identified as habitat shall implement the following avoidance and minimization measures.
+APM Number Description Justification BIO-AVI-4 Golden Eagle Avoid and minimize impacts.
+All project activities located within areas identified as habitat (as described in the TLRR Habitat and Sensitive Species Reports for Control-Haiwee and Ivanpah-Coolwater-Kramer-Inyokern) shall implement the following avoidance and minimization measures.
 Avoid impacts to golden eagle.
-Golden eagle nest surveys would be performed when construction activities are scheduled to occur in or near golden eagle nesting habitat from January 1-July 31 to determine if any eagle nests are active within a 1-mile radius.
+Golden eagle nest surveys will be performed when construction activities are scheduled to occur in or near golden eagle nesting habitat from January 1-July 31 to determine if any eagle nests are active within a 1-mile radius.
 Ground-based or helicopter-based survey methods will be developed in coordination with USFWS and will be consistent with current USFWS survey guidelines.
 For construction activity, should an active golden eagle nests be present, the nest shall receive a 1-mile buffer if in line of sight, 0.5 mile buffer if no line of sight-with USFWS concurrence.
-Buffers and buffer modifications for golden eagles would be addressed in the Project Nesting Bird Management Plan (BIO-AVI-1).
+Buffers and buffer modifications for golden eagles will be addressed in the Project Nesting Bird Management Plan (BIO-AVI-1).
 BIO-HERP-1 Desert Tortoise Pre-construction surveys/Construction monitoring.
-Pre-construction surveys/Construction monitoring.
-No more than seven days prior to the onset of ground-disturbing activities, a biological monitor under the supervision of an agency-approved biologist-with experience monitoring and handling desert tortoise-would conduct a pre-activity survey in all work areas within potential desert tortoise habitat, plus an approximately 300-foot buffer.
-All desert tortoise burrows within the pre-activity survey area (including desert tortoise pallets) would be prominently flagged at that time so that they may be avoided during work activities.
-Proposed actions would avoid disturbing desert tortoise burrows to the extent possible.
-However, burrows would be excavated if they would be impacted by construction activities.
-If a potential tortoise burrow must be excavated, the biologist would proceed according to the most recent USFWS guidelines (currently the 2009 USFWS Desert Tortoise Field Manual).
-The approved biologist would be on site to ensure the proper monitoring for work areas for desert tortoise.
-The approved biologist would be responsible for performing surveys prior to Proposed Project activities in areas identified as desert tortoise habitat.
-The approved biologist would have the authority to halt all non- emergency actions (as soon Reduce impacts to desert tortoise individuals and habitat as safely possible) that may result in harm to desert tortoise and would assist in the overall implementation of APMs for the tortoise.
-Only an agency-approved biologist may move or handle desert tortoises.
-If a desert tortoise is moved, the approved biologist would be responsible for following the appropriate protocols outlined by USFWS (currently the 2009 USFWS Desert Tortoise Field Manual).
-In the event a desert tortoise is encountered in the work area, all work would cease until the approved biologist is contacted and further guidance is provided.
-Work would not commence until the animal has either voluntarily moved away from the work area or is moved by an agency-approved biologist.
-No tortoise will be handled or harassed except under authorization from the US Fish and Wildlife Service and California Department of Fish and Wildlife.
-Encounters with desert tortoise would be documented and provided to the appropriate wildlife resource agencies.
-In the event a dead or injured desert tortoise is observed, the approved biologist would be responsible for notifying SCE's
+No more than seven days prior to the onset of ground- disturbing activities, a biological monitor under the supervision of an agency-approved biologist-with experience monitoring and handling desert tortoise-will conduct a pre-activity survey in all work areas within potential desert tortoise habitat (as described in the TLRR Habitat and Sensitive Species Reports for Control-Haiwee and Ivanpah- Coolwater-Kramer-Inyokern), plus an approximately 300-foot buffer.
+All desert tortoise burrows within the pre- activity survey area (including desert tortoise pallets) will be prominently flagged at that time so that they are avoided during work activities.
+Proposed actions will avoid disturbing desert tortoise burrows to the extent possible.
+However, burrows will be excavated if they will be impacted by construction activities.
+If a potential tortoise burrow must be excavated, the biologist will proceed according to the most recent USFWS guidelines (currently the 2009 USFWS Desert Tortoise Field Manual).
+The approved biologist will be on site to ensure the proper monitoring for work areas for desert tortoise.
+The approved biologist will be responsible for performing surveys prior to Proposed Project activities in areas identified as desert tortoise habitat (as described in the TLRR Habitat and Sensitive Species Reports for Control-Haiwee and Ivanpah- Coolwater-Kramer-Inyokern).
+The approved biologist will have the authority to halt all non- emergency actions (as Reduce impacts to desert tortoise individuals and habitat soon as safely possible) that may result in harm to desert tortoise and will assist in the overall implementation of APMs for the tortoise.
+Only an agency-approved biologist will move or handle desert tortoises.
+If a desert tortoise is moved, the approved biologist will be responsible for following the appropriate protocols outlined by USFWS (currently the 2009 USFWS Desert Tortoise Field Manual).
+In the event a desert tortoise is encountered in the work area, all work will cease until the approved biologist is contacted and further guidance is provided.
+Work will not commence until the animal has either voluntarily moved away from the work area or is moved by an agency-approved biologist.
+No tortoise will be handled or harassed except